Closed continuations of Riemann surfaces: Genus-preserving closed regular self-weldings

 The next example is one of our motivations for introducing the notion of a genus-preserving closed regular self-welding.
 It also shows that an element of $A_{+}(S)$ can be a common welder of infinitely many inequivalent genus-preserving closed regular self-weldings of $S$.

-\begin{exmp} Let $\omega=\omega(z)\,dz$ be a nonzero holomorphic semiexact abelian differential on $S$ whose imaginary part vanishes along $\partial S$ (for the definition of a semiexact differential see \cite[V.5B]{AS1960}).
+\begin{exmp} Let $\omega=\omega(z)\,dz$ be a nonzero holomorphic semiexact 1-form on $S$ whose imaginary part vanishes along $\partial S$ (for the definition of a semiexact 1-form see \cite[V.5B]{AS1960}).
 Let $(R,\iota)$ be a {\em hydrodynamic\/} continuation of $S^{\circ}$ with respect to $\omega$ introduced by Shiba-Shibata \cite{SS1987}.
-Thus $R$ is a closed Riemann surface of the same genus as $S$, and $\iota$ is a conformal embedding of $S^{\circ}$ into $R$ such that $\omega=\iota^{*}\varsigma$ for some holomorphic abelian differential $\varsigma$ on $R$ for which $R \setminus \iota(S^{\circ})$ consists of finitely many arcs along which $\im\varsigma$ vanishes.
-Corollary~\ref{cor:continuation:self-welding} implies that $\iota$ is extended to a continuous mapping $\bar{\iota}$ of $S$ onto $R$ such that $(R,\bar{\iota})$ is a genus-preserving closed $\omega^{2}$-regular self-welding of $S$; note that $\omega^{2}$ is a positive holomorphic quadratic differential on $S$.
+Thus $R$ is a closed Riemann surface of the same genus as $S$, and $\iota$ is a conformal embedding of $S^{\circ}$ into $R$ such that $\omega=\iota^{*}\varsigma$ for some holomorphic 1-form $\varsigma$ on $R$ for which $R \setminus \iota(S^{\circ})$ consists of finitely many arcs along which $\im\varsigma$ vanishes.
+Corollary~\ref{cor:continuation:self-welding} implies that $\iota$ is extended to a continuous mapping $\bar{\iota}$ of $S$ onto $R$ such that $\langle R,\bar{\iota}\rangle$ is a genus-preserving closed $\omega^{2}$-regular self-welding of $S$; note that $\omega^{2}$ is a positive holomorphic quadratic differential on $S$.
 As is remarked in \cite[Section~26]{Shiba1984}, for some $S$ there is $\omega$ inducing uncountably many hydrodynamic continuations of $S^{\circ}$, or uncountably many inequivalent genus-preserving closed $\omega^{2}$-regular self-weldings of $S$. \end{exmp}

 If $\varphi$ is a welder of a self-welding of $S$, then so is $r\varphi$ for any positive real number $r$.
 The next example shows that linearly independent quadratic differentials can induce the same genus-preserving closed regular self-welding.